OsomePteLtd/principles/src/backend.md

 Method 3 is the same except you implement your migration in lambda function and start the migration process by executing the function.

+For serverless projects - method 3 is preferred, method 2 for others.

 ## Models